-I am committed to fostering an intellectual environment that is enriched and enhanced by diversity in all dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
-I am especially committed to increasing the representation of those populations that have been historically excluded from participation in U.S. higher education in STEM fields.
-It is my hope that we can work together and collectively move closer to accomplish that objective.
+Hunter College is committed to fostering an intellectual environment that is enriched and enhanced by diversity in all dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
+This includes a commitment to increasing the representation of those populations that have been historically excluded from participation in U.S. higher education in STEM fields.